 Further health information:

 Road Conditions and Safety: Road conditions in Spain can differ significantly from those in the United States.
-Traffic in Madrid and Barcelona is faster-paced than in the United States and can be unnerving because of unfamiliar signs or motorbikes weaving between traffic lanes.
+Drivers and pedestrians should exercise increased caution as traffic in Madrid and Barcelona is often faster-paced than in the United States and can be unnerving because of unfamiliar signs and traffic lights and different driving habits, including motorbikes weaving between traffic lanes.